PHIWM's current policy efforts include a variety of COVID-related policies, which are described in detail below.

 Coronavirus and Equity

-The PHIWM is a member of the Emergency Task Force on Coronavirus and Equity, which was convened by The Massachusetts Public Health Association to rapidly develop policy recommendations.
+The PHIWM is a member of the Emergency Task Force on Coronavirus and Equity, which was convened by the Massachusetts Public Health Association to rapidly develop policy recommendations.
 The outbreak of COVID-19 is not impacting all Massachusetts residents equally.
 Communities that are already facing marginalization are hardest hit by the virus and its economic repercussions.
 The people most impacted include low-wage workers, immigrants, non-English speakers, people who are housing insecure or experiencing homelessness, people with disabilities, people who are food insecure, and people who are incarcerated.
-The Task force recommends immediate action is taken on the following:
+Below are the policies supported by the Task Force on Coronavirus and Equity:

-- Enact a Moratorium on Evictions & Foreclosures: This legislation was enacted 4/20/2020 following pressure from community organizations, tenants, public health leaders, and many others.
+- Moratorium on Evictions & Foreclosures: This legislation was enacted 4/20/2020 following pressure from community organizations, tenants, public health leaders, and many others.
 For more information, view the MPHA's fact sheet and check out MassLegalHelp's webpage on COVID and housing.
+The moratorium will remain in effect until August 18, 2020 or 45 days following the end of the state of emergency (whichever is sooner).

 - Pass Emergency Paid Sick Time: Rep. Paul Donato and Sen. Jason Lewis filed An Act Relative to Emergency Paid Sick Time (HD.5039 / SD.2918) on 4/21/2020 to address gaps in benefits provided by current state and federal laws.
 This bill would guarantee all workers at least 10 additional paid workdays (80 hours) of job-protected paid sick time for immediate use during the COVID-19 outbreak or future public health emergencies.
 To learn more, check out this fact sheet from Raise Up Massachusetts.
-The Joint Committee on Labor & Workforce Development will be holding a hearing during the week of 5/25/2020.
-RaiseUp Massachusetts is collecting video testimonials from essential workers, small business owners, activists and more until Friday May 29, 2020--learn more here.
+The Joint Committee on Labor & Workforce Development held a virtual hearing during the week of 5/25/2020.
+RaiseUp Massachusetts collected video testimonials from essential workers, small business owners, activists and more.

 - Provide Safe Quarantine for People Experiencing Homelessness: The Baker Administration has recently taken some positive steps, including opening several hotels around the state to provide safe quarantine for people experiencing homelessness.
 There is still much work to do.